omgnuts/android-aar-startkit/README.md

 sub   2048R/12345678 2015-03-07
 ```

 Step 3.
 Submit your key to a public like below.
 You can just submit it, you don't have to open an account or anything.
 Send the command, where "ABCD1234" are the eight alphanumeric chars from Step 2 above. (see the first line that starts with 'pub..
-2048R/ABCD1234 2015-07-05"
+2048R/ABCD1234 2015-07-05".
+Either one is fine, you don't have to submit to all.

 ```
 gpg --keyserver hkp://pool.sks-keyservers.net --send-keys ABCD1234
+gpg --keyserver hkp://keyserver.ubuntu.com --send-keys ABCD1234
+gpg --keyserver hkp://pgp.mit.edu --send-keys ABCD1234
 ```

 Step 4.
 Export your keys